-You can request that your refund (or part of it) be used to buy up to \$5,000 in paper series I savings bonds.
-You do not need a TreasuryDirect® account to do this.
+You can request that your refund (or part of it) be used to buy up to \$5,000 in series I savings bonds.
+You can buy them electronically by direct deposit into your TreasuryDirect® account.
+See instructions under Part I for details.
+Or, if you don't have a TreasuryDirect® account, you can buy paper savings bonds.
 See the instructions under Part II for details.

+Specific Instructions

-Specific Instructions Part I
+Part I